 Current – indications of our members’ current activities and representations

-Over 70 people have joined NESCHA and each has brought personal experiences, as a patient, a person who uses services or as a carer, and, based on these experiences, involvement in numerous networks, committees and so on – some examples set out below:
+Over 400 people have joined NESCHA and each has brought personal experiences, as a patient, a person who uses services or as a carer, as well as their experiences and expertise in socare work or work in the health services., based on these experiences, involvement in numerous networks, committees and so on – some examples set out below:

-Professional experience social work, including social work management, nurses [ general, surgical and mental health] including Ward sisters, military, business and accountancy.
+Professional experience , pharmacy, quality improvement, social work, including social work management, nurses [ general, surgical and mental health] including Ward sisters, military, business and accountancy.